cedardb/docs/Structure.md

 Within every directory, sub-pages are ordered alphabetically by their `linkTitle` (falling back to `title`).
-This applies to both the sidebar and to any hand-written member list in an `_index.md`.
+This applies to both the sidebar and to any handwritten member list in an `_index.md`.

-- The sidebar uses `.ByLinkTitle` for sub-levels via a site override of the Hextra `sidebar.html` partial (`layouts/partials/sidebar.html`).
+- The sidebar uses `.ByLinkTitle` for sublevels via a site override of the Hextra `sidebar.html` partial (`layouts/partials/sidebar.html`).
 The top-level nav continues to use `weight` so editorial ordering (Get Started first, Licensing last) is preserved.
-- Hand-written bullet lists in `_index.md` pages must mirror the sidebar order — list items alphabetically by the visible link text.
+- Handwritten bullet lists in `_index.md` pages must mirror the sidebar order — list items alphabetically by the visible link text.
 Keep them in sync when adding or renaming pages.
 - Do not set per-page `weight:` on sub-pages to force a different order.
 If